LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 The **Ladder Logic / Structured Text (ST) Module** is a core programmable logic interface within the PLC/RTU simulation framework.
 It provides a customizable, Python-based interface for users to define control behavior using either ladder logic constructs or Structured Text-style operations.

 The module is designed as a base **interface class** that users can inherit to implement their custom control logic.
-Two key methods must be overridden:
+Two key methods need to be over written to add the customized logic:

 - `initLadderInfo()`: Defines the structure and mapping of source registers, source coils, and destination coils.
 - `runLadderLogic()`: Implements the actual logic evaluation (e.g., Boolean gates, comparisons, timers) using inputs from holding registers and coils.